Quick Facts | Answer |

-No, Michigan does not have rent control laws limiting the amount that landlords may ask for rent and state law prohibits local governments from establishing their own rent control laws.
+Michigan does not have rent control laws limiting the amount that landlords may ask for.
+State law prohibits local governments from establishing local rent control laws.

 When Can a Landlord Raise Rent in Michigan?